Bernau am Chiemsee: Education

-The school teaches grades 1-4 and there are two school classes for each grade.
+The school teaches grades 1-4, and there are two school classes for each grade.

 Sport

-There are many sport facilities in Bernau that allows to try out many different disciplines.
-These include football, basketball, tennis, paddleball, volleyball, boccia, beach volleyball, beach soccer, ballooning, biking in the mountains, downhill, skiing, snowboarding and other winter sports, as well as hiking, climbing, Nordic walking, ice skating, squash, windsurfing, surfing, sailing, water sports and many other water sports.
-Furthermore, there are three shooting clubs where it is possible to practice shooting with airguns and air pistols.
+There are sports facilities in Bernau for many disciplines.
+These include football, basketball, tennis, paddleball, volleyball, boccia, beach volleyball, beach soccer, ballooning, biking in the mountains, downhill, skiing, snowboarding and other winter sports, as well as hiking, climbing, Nordic walking, ice skating, squash, windsurfing, surfing, sailing, and water sports.
+Furthermore, there are three shooting clubs.

-Bernau is home to one of the biggest indoor tennis courts in Germany, as well as one of two place in Germany for the new tennis discipline called Padel.
+Bernau is home to one of the biggest indoor tennis courts in Germany, as well as one of two places in Germany for the new tennis discipline called Padel.
 There is also a DAV indoor climbing gym.
-DAV stands for [German Alpine Club] (German: for Deutscher Alpenverein).

 There are beach volleyball and beach soccer courts at the lake.
 The lake also offers many opportunities for different water disciplines.
 Ballooning is offered in the district of Hittenkirchen, as well as in Bernau itself.